antonpetkoff/identifier-suggestion/README.md

   - [ ] Add BLEU score as an evaluation metric
   - [ ] Run evaluation on validation and test sets
   - [ ] Log evaluation metrics with `weights and biases`

+- [ ] Make a notebook for Google Colab to train on Tesla K80
+  - [ ] Make your repo public
+  - [ ] Clone it in the notebook
+  - [ ] Authenticate and fetch credentials for `wandb` and other services
+  - [ ] Fetch the preprocessed data
+  - [ ] Run the training script
+    - [ ] Save checkpoints
+    - [ ] Restore from checkpoints, if the training fails

 - [ ] Add Beam Search Decoder for making multiple suggestions